Waelr1985/Data-Engineering-Project-Big-Data/README.md

 This command will start all the services and we can access the app service by going to http://localhost:8000 in the browser.

-# Start specific service, and it is recommended.
+# Start specific service, it is recommended.
 docker-compose up <service_name>

 docker-compose up data-ingestion-service

 docker-compose up data-validation-service

 docker-compose up data-transformation-service

 docker-compose up model-training-service

 docker-compose up model-evaluation-service

 docker-compose up model-pusher-service

 docker-compose up model-predictor-service

 docker-compose up app-service

 # Start in detached mode